philboiv1n/wasm4-docker/AssemblyScript/README.md

 2 - Create new local directory

-3 - Pull the Dockerfile from the AssemblyScript in this repo and copy it in that newly created directory.
+3 - Pull the AssemblyScript Dockerfile and copy it in that newly created directory.

 4 - From the terminal (or Code), in that new directory, build the image by running the following